Online Graduate Certificate in Applied Bioinformatics

 Email is the preferred mode of communication.

-Please note that the academic staff are not knowledgeable about technical
+Please note that the academic staff are not knowledgeable about administrative

 problems that may occur while using World Campus Resources.

-The speediest responses regarding technical problems, course registration and other administrative
+The speediest responses regarding technical problems, course registration forms and other administrative

 issues may be obtained by contacting